gwenzek/SublimeSetWindowTitle/README.md

 ## Requirement

 On Windows it should work out of the box.
-On Linux the plugin assume you have installed `xdotool`.
+On Linux the plugin assumes you have installed `xdotool`.
 If you have any ideas on how to do that on MacOS, please submit a PR.

 ## Configuration